 What is a dental crown?

-- Stainless steel: Stainless steel crowns are typically used only as a temporary measure (for example, as a placeholder for a permanent dental crown to be attached in the future), but they are relatively inexpensive, so they make a common crown choice for baby teeth.
+Stainless steel crowns are typically used only as a temporary measure (for example, as a placeholder for a permanent dental crown to be attached in the future), but their relative inexpensiveness make them a common crown choice for baby teeth.
 The crowns come premade, however, meaning that they can’t be customized to match a patient’s teeth.
 They are also a conspicuously silver color, an esthetic disadvantage that has made them less and less popular.

-- Resin: Dental crowns can also be made from resin.
+Dental crowns can also bemade from resin.
 These tend to be used the least often, however, because they are simultaneously the most expensive and most easily fractured dental crowns.
-We very rarely will recommend using a resin crown.

 Why might I need a dental crown?